sandrios/sandrios-firebase-chat/README.md

 ### API: For custom backend integration

-There are 4 endpoints exposed as of now for backend to be able to interface with the firestore data (JSON):
+All channels are exposed as endpoints via app/

 ```
 1. [GET] app/badgeCount?userId=<id>